anup-moitra/md102-intune-virtual-company-lab/00-project-overview/lab-implementation-roadmap.md

 The purpose of this roadmap is to keep the lab project organized as each section is created, tested, documented, and updated in GitHub.

-This roadmap will be updated as the project progresses from initial documentation to hands-on Microsoft Intune configuration and troubleshooting labs.
+This roadmap will be updated as the project progresses from initial documentation to hands-on Microsoft Intune configuration, application deployment, endpoint security, monitoring, and troubleshooting labs.

 ---

 ## Current Project Status

-The project has completed the foundation documentation, the first identity lab, and the first Windows device enrollment lab.
+The project has completed the foundation documentation, the first identity lab, the first Windows device enrollment lab, and the Microsoft Store app deployment lab.

 Completed work: